Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

  - **Enable** (Boolean, True): Flag to enable or disable the deformer computation.
  - **Iterations** (Integer, 3): Number of iterations that the solver will execute per simulation step.
 Greater values mean greater computational cost.
      - Has a range of \[1, 10\] [^1]
- - **Material** (Enumerator, Leather): Solver stiffness presets per material.
+ - **Material** (Enumerator, "Leather"): Solver stiffness presets per material.
 The materials are listed from lowest to highest stiffness.
 There are 7 different presets:
     <ul><li>Fat: 10^7^</li><li>Muscle: 5e^3^</li><li>Rubber: 10^6^</li><li>Tendon: 5e^7^</li><li>Leather: 10^8^</li><li>Wood: 6e^9^</li><li>Concrete: 2.5e^10^</li></ul>
  - **Stiffness Multiplier** (Float, 1.0): Multiplier factor to scale up or down the material stiffness.
      - Has a range of \[0.0, 2.0\]